Phone-GWP-group

 Post-consumer plastic is that which has come from households before being collected for recycling.
 It can also include plastics recovered from industrial facilities and materials that were part of a distribution or supply chain.

-Pre-consumer plastics cover waste generated by manufacturing processes and reused at the same site.
-It is important to note that plastic generated as scrap (or regrind – effectively whereby offcuts are put straight back into the same process) does not count as recycled plastic.
+Pre-consumer plastic cover waste generated by manufacturing processes is reused at the same site.
+It is important to note that plastic generated as scrap (or regrind – effectively, whereby offcuts are put straight back into the same process) does not count as recycled plastic.

-Several plastic packaging products and components are exempt from the new tax.
+Several plastic packaging products and components are exempt from this tax.

-Exempt items include packaging with a longer-term primary use (e.g. toolbox or DVD Cases) and packaging where the contents are inherently reliant on the packaging (printer cartridges, tea bags).
-Other types include packaging primarily for use in the display of goods (presentation stands, POS) and plastic packaging manufactured or imported for use in the immediate packaging of a medicinal product.
-Packaging or components permanently set aside for use other than for packaging or use in aircraft, ship, and rail goods stores are also exempt.
+Exempt items include packaging with a longer-term primary use (e.g., toolbox or DVD cases) and packaging where the contents are inherently reliant on the packaging (printer cartridges, tea bags, etc).
+Other types include packaging primarily used in the display of goods (presentation stands, POS) and plastic packaging manufactured or imported for use in the immediate packaging of medicinal products.
+Packaging or components permanently set aside for use other than packaging or use in aircraft, ship, and rail goods stores are also exempt.

-For further information, please view this detailed guide covering the packaging exempt from the new HMRC legislation.
+For further information, please take a look at our detailed guide covering the packaging exempt from the new HMRC legislation.

 Does this also apply to imports of packaging?